zeromq/pyzmq/README.rst

 The following people have contributed to the project:

+* Andrea Crotti (andrea DOT crotti DOT 0 AT gmail DOT com)
 * Andrew Gwozdziewycz (git AT apgwoz DOT com)
 * Baptiste Lepilleur (baptiste DOT lepilleur AT gmail DOT com)
-* Brandon Craig Rhodes (brandon AT rhodesmill DOT org)
 * Brandyn A. White (bwhite AT dappervision DOT com)
 * Brian E. Granger (ellisonbg AT gmail DOT com)
 * Carlos A. Rocha (carlos DOT rocha AT gmail DOT com)